rcrowther/django-img/README.md

 For most uses, the app only has one template tag.
 There is another, for testing and edge cases.

 ### The 'image' tag
-You define a filter called ''Large'.
+Let's say there is a filter named ''Large'.
 Add this to template code,

     {% load img_tags %}